sgnl05/sgnl05-sssd/README.md

 Default: present

 #####`config`
-Configuration options stuctured like the sssd.conf file.
+Configuration options structured like the sssd.conf file.
 Array values will be joined into comma-separated lists.
 Type: hash
 Default:
 ```puppet